roboticmaterialsgroup/Tube-Balloon-Logic-device/README.md

 5. The maximum working pressure of TBL device will differ with the size and materials used for fabrication

 Prerequisites:
 1. User should be of min.
-10 years old
+10 years age
 2. A basic understanding of pneumatics is also recommended.

 Tips: